cca/libraries_wagtail/docs/startup.md

 ## Settings, Database, & Search

-To get appropriate Postgres & Elasticsearch versions on a Mac, I recommend using Homebrew.
+To get appropriate Postgres & Elasticsearch versions on a Mac, I use Homebrew.
 These steps were sufficient for me but note that the version numbers may need to be tweaked.

+**NOTE**: as of 2020-12-21 elasticsearch 5.6 isn't available in homebrew anymore.
+You can download it straight from the ES website but then you have to do even more work to make it a service and run it.
+I am not going to update this documentation because we want to migrate to doing this all in Docker eventually anyways.
+For now, you can omit the Elasticsearch installation steps and settings.

 ```sh
 > brew tap homebrew/services homebrew/cask homebrew/cask-versions